 Compute and plot the eigenvalues of the viscous stress tensor, τ{ij} .
-Use the Matlab command eig.
-If you have computed the four elements of the τ{ij} matrix you can use the following commands:
+Use the Python command np.linalg.eig or the Matlab/Octave command eig.
+If you have computed the four elements of the τ{ij} matrix you can use the following commands in Python where n and lambda denote eigenvalues and eigenvectors, respectively.